Vizzuality/coding-challenge-examples/README.md

 ## 2. Basic Requirements:

-These are the minimum things your solution must do so we can properly evaluate your approach.
+These are the minimum things your solution must do, so we can properly evaluate your approach.
 We tried to keep it easy and simple, as to not take up much of your time:

 - If you have used it before, use TypeScript for your solution.
 Solutions in vanilla JavaScript will also be accepted, but only if you haven't used TypeScript before.
 - Use the same tools you would use in a production-grade project - it may be overkill for such a small app, but real-world apps are never this small.